craedl/craedl-sdk-python/docs/source/docs/basics.rst

 The basics
 ==========

-The Craedl Python SDK is, ultimately, a wrapper around the Craedl RESTful API, which is documented at `api.craedl.org <https://api.craedl.org>`_.
+The Craedl Python SDK is, ultimately, a wrapper around the Craedl RESTful API.
 Through the RESTful API, you can do just about anything in code that you can do in the Craedl web site, as long as you don't mind composing commands like this one and then manually parsing the JSON response: